comprna/drug_screening/README.md

 Summary table with the Synergy scores by every drug concentration.

 Summary heatmap with the Synergy scores by every drug concentration (you can chose how many drugs do you want to plot on the heatmap).

+The concentration and synergy scores ploted by drug is the one that have the highest mean score from all synergy scores by concentration.

+A threshold of the synergy score can be applied using the slider bar.

 ## Contact: